Joe Daley (ice hockey)

 Thomas Joseph Daley (born February 20, 1943) is a Canadian former ice hockey goaltender.
 He played in the National Hockey League and World Hockey Association for the Pittsburgh Penguins, Buffalo Sabres, Detroit Red Wings, and Winnipeg Jets between 1968 and 1979.

 Career

 Daley was the Sabres' first choice in the 1970 Intra-League Draft.
 He was also one of the last NHL goalies to play without a mask, although he did wear a mask for Winnipeg in the WHA.

 Daley's longest stint in major league hockey was with Winnipeg from 1972–79.
-He won three league championships with the Jets (1975-76, 1977-78 and 1978–79) and was the WHA's second leading goalie during the 1975–76 season.
-In 1981–82, he was the coach of the junior hockey Penticton Knights.
-He later operated a trading card store in Winnipeg, named Joe Daley's Sports and Framing.
+He won the Avco World Trophy three with the Jets (1976, 1978, 1979) and was the WHA's second leading goalie during the 1975–76 season.